Skip Navigation

 Pennsylvania Green Energy Loan Fund

-The Pennsylvania Green Energy Loan Fund (GELF), created and managed by Reinvestment Fund with funding provided in part by the Pennsylvania Department of Environmental Protection, is now open to finance energy conservation and efficiency improvements to buildings across Pennsylvania.
+The Pennsylvania Green Energy Loan Fund (GELF), created and managed by Reinvestment Fund with support from the Pennsylvania Department of Environmental Protection, finances energy conservation and efficiency improvements for buildings across Pennsylvania.

 Eligible Projects & Borrowers

-GELF will finance four distinct categories of energy conservation and efficiency improvements:
+GELF finances four distinct categories of energy conservation and efficiency improvements:

 • Projects involving one or two energy retrofit measures or the replacement of single systems or equipment in an existing, occupied building.